Andras-Csanyi/DigitalLibrary/architecture/architecture.md

 - how to persist Grafana setups/configurations between releases?
 - how to deal with system configurations securely between releases?

+## Api expectations
+- it produces JSON
+- it has its own Swagger
+- Metrics are exposed
+- it is authenticated/authorized
+- it is stateless

 ## Services/containers
 - Grafana container
 - MasterData Database container